 14. Drying Herbs (without using a dehydrator)

-15. A Wooden Spoon Can Prevent Liquid From Boiling Over
+15. Using A Woden Spoon to Prevent Liquid From Boiling Over

 Did you know that if you place a wooden spoon over a pot of boiling liquid, it will prevent the liquid from boiling over?
 Don't believe me, try it!

 This tip comes in handy if you have to walk away for a few minutes.
 However, if you leave the spoon on there too long, there's a good chance it will be damaged by the steam.

 Love a recipe you've tried?
 Please leave a 5-star 🌟rating in the recipe card below and/or a review in the comments section further down the page.

 Stay in touch with me through social media @ Instagram, Pinterest, and Facebook.
 Don't forget to tag me when you try one of my recipes!